nook-io/python-yapily/docs/TransactionChargeDetails.md

 # TransactionChargeDetails

+Details the charges that will apply to the transaction.

 ## Properties
 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------
 **charge_amount** | [**Amount**](Amount.md) |  | [optional]